 - A permit fee reduction of 50% will be applied where collaboration will be undertaken

 - A permit fee reduction of 30% will be applied to other activities where disruption has been minimised, as described in the permit scheme

 For permit variations, the County Council will charge:

 - £45 for all activities on category 0, 1 and 2 streets and category 3 and 4 streets that are traffic-sensitive

-- £35 for major activities on category 3 and 4 & non traffic-sensitive streets
+- £35 for all activities on category 3 and 4 and non traffic-sensitive streets

 - Further information